Missouri-State-CCDC-Team/mwccdc/README.md

-├── Splunk/                   # Splunk dashboards and configuration resources ├── Windows/                  # Windows system scripts and resources ├── ansible/                  # Ansible playbooks for automation and configuration management ├── liason/                   # Specific items related to the liasion of the competition team └── README.md                 # This README file
+├── Splunk/                   # Splunk dashboards and configuration resources ├── Windows/                  # Windows system scripts and resources ├── ansible/                  # Ansible playbooks for automation and configuration management └── README.md                 # This README file
 ```